SCOPE OF THIS CHAPTER

 The World Health Organisation (WHO) defines female genital mutilation as "all procedures (not operations) which involve partial or total removal of the external female genitalia or injury to the female genital organs whether for cultural or other non-therapeutic reasons".

-See Appendix 2: Types of FGM and the FGM Procedure (Document Library).
+See Appendix 2: Types of FGM and the FGM Procedure (Documents Library, Other Useful Information).

 FGM can be carried out at any age and is performed for a variety of complex reasons with a range of explanations and motives given by individuals and families who support the practice.
 The practice is not required by any religion.
 FGM is a traditional practice often seen as a beneficial by a family who believes that it is in the female child's or woman's best interests.
 This limits a female child's incentive to come forward to raise concerns or talk openly about FGM.

 FGM is medically unnecessary, is extremely painful, terrifying and has life threatening physical and serious psychological health consequences both at the time the procedure is carried out and later in life.
-See Appendix 3: Consequences of FGM (Document Library).
+See Appendix 3: Consequences of FGM (Documents Library, Other Useful Information).

 The prevalence of FGM in the UK is difficult to estimate because of its hidden nature; it is likely to be significantly more prevalent than figures suggest.
 Female children and women in the UK who have undergone FGM may be British citizens born to parents from FGM practising communities, or they may be women living in Britain who are originally from those communities e.g. women who are refugees, asylum seekers, overseas students or the wives of overseas students.It is believed FGM happens to British female children in the UK as well as overseas, often but not always in the family's country of origin.

 2. Identifying Female Children and Women at Risk